GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 #### `attributionsrc` with or without a value

-As you saw above, you can specify `attributionsrc` without a URL.
+As noted earlier, you can specify `attributionsrc` without a URL.
 You can also specify a single URL.
 Additionally, for sources only (not applicable to [triggers](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/)), you can use a space-separated list of URLs.

 Using URLs causes the browser to initiate a **separate** keepalive fetch request—one